digital0iced0/headquarters/README.md

 ## Additional details

 * A player can belong to only one protected HQ at any given time.
 * A player can join or switch HQ at any time by authorizing with the new HQ's Tool Cupboard.
-If the player is already a member of a HQ this may result in loss of the previous HQ and or it’s building privilege (if it had other members they will inherit it).
+If the player is already a member of a HQ they must first quit it.
+* The founder of a headquarter can decide to quit it.
+If there are other members, one of them will be promoted to founder and the previous founder will lose access to the base and HQ.
+Additionally the quitting founder will face the standard quitter penalty.
-* The founder of a headquarter can elect to disband it.
-However, this will come with a penalty waiting time before being able to start a new HQ.
+* A member of a HQ can quit their HQ but will face a penalty period where they will not be able to join or start a HQ.
 * Players can not build storage deployables (or add items to storage deployables) inside other HQs.
 * Vehicles with storage capabilities which are left inside a HQ base will eventually suffer random inventory losses as they decay.
+* Headquarters can be conquered if the conquer mode option is enabled.
+This simply means that an attacker can conquer an opponent HQ by destroying its TC or by authenticating in it.
 * Headquarters can be destroyed through raiding if the InvulnerableTC option is disabled in the config.

 ## Permissions